mutantturkey/SelectiveGenomeAmplification/README.md

     bg_ratio = length of background / number of times primer was in background

+#### Default score function

+The default scoring function is this:

     mer_score = (nb_primers**primer_weight) * (fg_mean_dist * fg_std_dist) / bg_ratio

+#### Custom scoring function

+We support custom scoring via python's exec methods.
+This means that you can destroy your system, blow up the universe, implode your hard drive, all within the confinesof this exec.
+That means don't do anything crazy.
+Stick to basic arithmetic.

+This is a security hole.

+you can specify it like any other parameter like so:

+    # the default function
+    scoring\_func="(nb_primers**primer_weight) * (fg_mean_dist * fg_std_dist) / bg_ratio" SelectiveGenomeAmplification....

+You need to use **valid** python code.

 ## Output